 In May of 1944 the City Council adopted a resolution accepting the gift from the estate of the late J.H.
 Legere.
 It was noted that the amount of money to be available would not be known for some time.

-In July of 1947, the Chamber of Commerce voted a campaign to solicit signatures on petitions asking the County Commissioners to call a bond election for money to build a county hospital.
+In July of 1947, the Chamber of Commerce voted on a campaign to solicit signatures on petitions asking the County Commissioner to call a bond election for money to build a county hospital.

 In February of 1948 a poll was taken.
 Forms were printed in the Hill City Times, “Do You Want A Hospital or Dontcha?”
 The returns were about 1/2 for and 1/2 against the hospital.
 Another question: Why do we need a hospital?
 The answer was: We need more doctors in Graham County and it is almost impossible to interest a doctor in locating anywhere that hospital facilities are not available to him.
 Also noted was: Take a trip to any of our closest hospitals 40 to 60 miles away and visit the rooms containing Graham County patients.
 This may surprise you.
 A Hospital Will Draw People Together And Give Them An Opportunity To Serve.

 People who served on Promotional Committees are as follows: Virgil Pembleton; John Gordon, R.W.
 Trexler, C.E.
 Birney, Fred Miles, Clarence Dean, J.O.
 McVey, Marie Engleman, R.J.
 McCauley, Marie Robinson, Art Thompson, Harry Minium, George Gustafson, and J.B.
 Cameron.
 These people gave many hours of their time and also much of their own money, traveling back and forth to Topeka and other hospitals doing research and presenting ideas.

 A new committee had been appointed by the Chamber of Commerce to push for a hospital in Graham County.
 The committee thought that the best plan would be to raise all of the money for the building project through private donations.